Tresor-ilunga/Tresor-ilunga/README.md

 Mission: to make digital accessible and strategic.
 We place efficiency and personalization at the heart of every solution to generate real impact.

-We support SMEs, entrepreneurs, and innovative organizations in:
+We support PME, entrepreneurs, and innovative organizations in:

-– Deploying simple and powerful automation systems;
+– Deploying simple and powerful automation systems
-– Developing results-driven growth marketing strategies;
-– Saving time, improving conversion rates, and evolving more quickly in a demanding digital environment.
+– Developing results-driven growth marketing strategies – Saving time, improving conversion rates, and evolving more quickly in a demanding digital environment.